i502Club/OS_Square/readme.md

  Microsoft.Extensions.DependencyInjection.Abstractions 2.1.1.0

-NOTE This install includes a version of Square.Connect dll and 3 supporting dlls which the installer should place in the bin directory.
+NOTE The installation includes a version of Square.Connect dll and 3 supporting dlls which the installer places in the bin directory.
 Please back up your bin directory as a precaution in the event there is some unforeseen incompatability.
 This module is the evolution of an earlier version(v1) that worked with the NBrightBuy system before it's change to Open Store.
-The project also references the DotNetNuke.DependencyInjection library in preparation for core support.  v2.0.3 is the 1st public version.
+The project also references the DotNetNuke.DependencyInjection library in preparation for core support.
+The v1 version of this plugin began when OpenStore was called NBStore.
+We bumped it's major version to v2 when OpenStore rolled out.

  ### Development